tomysli/Guidelines/ProgramDevelopmentGuidelines2015-07-21.md

 To some people who understand the craft of programming so well, programming is a way to communicate one’s thoughts through code:

-> Computer language is not just a way of getting a computer to perform operations but rather that it is a **novel formal medium for expressing ideas about methodology**.
+> Our design of this introductory computer-science subject reflects two major concerns.
+First, we want to establish the idea that a computer language is not just a way of getting a computer to perform operations but rather that it is a **novel formal medium for expressing ideas about methodology**.
 Thus, **programs must be written for people to read**, and only incidentally for machines to execute.
+Second, we believe that the essential material to be addressed by a subject at this level is not the syntax of particular programming-language constructs, nor clever algorithms for computing particular functions efficiently, nor even the mathematical analysis of algorithms and the foundations of computing, but rather the **techniques** used to control the **intellectual complexity** of **large software systems**.
+>
+> Our goal is that students who complete this subject should have a good feel for the **elements of style** and the **aesthetics** of programming.
+They should have command of the major techniques for controlling complexity in a large system.
+They should be capable of reading a 50-page-long program, if it is written in an exemplary style.
+They should know what not to read, and what they need not understand at any moment.
+They should **feel secure about modifying a program**, retaining the spirit and style of the original author.
+>
+> These skills are by no means unique to computer programming.
+The techniques we teach and draw upon are common to all of engineering design.
+We **control complexity by building abstractions** that hide details when appropriate.
+We control complexity by establishing conventional interfaces that enable us to construct systems by combining standard, well-understood pieces in a "mix and match" way.
+We control complexity by establishing new languages for describing a design, each of which emphasizes particular aspects of the design and deemphasizes others.
+>
+> Underlying our approach to this subject is our conviction that **"computer science" is not a science** and that **its significance has little to do with computers**.
+The computer revolution is a revolution in **the way we think** and in **the way we express what we think**.
+The essence of this change is the emergence of what might best be called *procedural epistemology* -- the study of the structure of knowledge from an imperative point of view, as opposed to the more declarative point of view taken by classical mathematical subjects.
+Mathematics provides a framework for dealing precisely with notions of "what is."
+Computation provides a framework for dealing precisely with notions of "how to."

-From The Structure and Interpretation of Computer Programs, Preface to the First Edition [^AS96]
+(emphasis mine), from *The Structure and Interpretation of Computer Programs*, Preface to the First Edition [^AS96]

 **Good programmers write code that humans can understand**